 Your candidates should be able to provide you with a list of satisfied clients and accountants they have worked with.
 Contact the references and ask what tasks they did for that client?
-Ask if the work performed timely and accurately, and if they were happy with the service provided?
+Ask if the work was performed timely and accurately and if they were happy with the service provided?

 What are their fees?

 Most bookkeepers base their fees on how complicated your accounts are, the number of transactions per month, the number of employees you have, etc. If you have already defined your needs, listed your accounts and created your task list, a bookkeeper can provide a better estimate.
 Here is a list of questions you can ask about rates and fees.

 - Is there a fixed monthly fee, do they charge by the hour, or is it per transaction?
 If there is a fixed monthly fee, make sure you know what isn’t included.

 - Is there a new client set-up fee?